samuzora/samuzora.com/source/_posts/rwctf-2024.md

 cos I can't call any methods on it for some reason? (need to research more)

-Anyway, `org.postgresql.util.ObjectFactory` has the `.instantiate` method which pcan be used to create `FileSystemXmlApplicationContext` with correct arguments.
+Anyway, `org.postgresql.util.ObjectFactory` has the `.instantiate` method which can be used to create `FileSystemXmlApplicationContext` with correct arguments.
 This class will parse external XML using templating processing, which we can again host on attacker server.
 This time, our SSTI will have 0 restrictions :)